Overview

 timebooleandefault: true

+Smart mode only.
 Whether to include clock time in today/yesterday/weekday output.
-Pass false to omit.

 numericbooleandefault: false